+(b) PFOA, its salts and PFOA-related compounds

-PFOA serves as a surfactant in the emulsion polymerization of fluoropolymers and as a building block for the synthesis of perfluoroalkyl-substituted compounds, polymers, and polymeric materials.
+PFOA is a processing agent and serves as a surfactant in the emulsion polymerization of fluoropolymers and as a building block for the synthesis of perfluoroalkyl-substituted compounds, polymers, and polymeric materials.
 PFOA has been manufactured since the 1940s in industrial quantities.
 It is also formed by the degradation of precursors such as some fluorotelomers.